muhanad40/Meter/README.md

 -------------------
 Here is a list of improvements I would make if I had more time on this:

+- Refactor: Spend more time refactoring methods in `app/meterLogic.coffee`
 - Refactor: Move the methods in `app/meterLogic.coffee` into the DataStore
 - Display a loading animation and fade out meter slightly as the data is bring fetched from the server
 - Disable the "Refresh" button temporarily when it's clicked